29 October 2024

 So we stammer.
 Stumble.
 Suffer stage fright.
 And our prayers become big ol’ apologies to God for how poorly we’re doing.
 “Forgive my hesitation; I need to pray more often.”

 Foster described Simple Prayer as the starting point of prayer.
-But plenty of people don’t even make it to the starting block.
-We get too hung up on “I suck at prayer,” too busy apologizing for our inability to express ourselves, too busy flogging ourselves for not praying “properly.”
+But plenty of people don’t even make it to that starting point.
+We get too hung up on “I suck at prayer”—too busy apologizing for our inability to express ourselves, too busy flogging ourselves for not praying enough, or “properly.”

 Hence we wind up with Christians who…